-All vendors not available on your new date?
+All of your wedding vendors not available on your new date?

 Here we are in the middle of a pandemic, and life is getting tricky, am I right?